-You don’t need to stress out too much, if you discover that your dryer is turning out damp clothes.
+You don’t need to stress out too much if you discover that your dryer is turning out damp clothes.
 Beyond the possibilities outlined above, there are several simple things you can do:

 - Dryer vents: Few elements associated with your dryer have to put up with more than the vents.
-Lint, debris, and other undesirables can get into these vents, and they can cause all kinds of problems.
+Lint, debris and other undesirables can get into these vents, and they can cause all kinds of problems.
 Keep your vent clear at all times.

 - Thermal fuses: This is another problem area that frequently wears down your clothes dryer.
 Your dryer may have a heat-sensing thermal fuse.
 If the dryer overheats, the fuse can blow, and it will then require replacement.

 - Internal ducts: The internal duct can get clogged up sometimes.
-In such situations, you are definitely going to want to have one of our experts take care of things.
+In such situations, you are definitely going to want to have one of our experts to take care of things.
 This is not something you are going to want to attempt on your own.

 - Electric dryer?
 Heating elements associated with electric dryers are generally found as a long coil of wire.
 If your dryer is struggling, and your vent is clean, then you will need to have the heat element replaced.
 Once again, this is the sort of thing that is best left up to the experience and efficiency of a repair technician.